FelixAugenstein/cloud-pak-for-data-tutorial-part-vi/README.md

 [Part V - deploy a local Python app to test your model](https://github.com/FelixAugenstein/cloud-pak-for-data-tutorial-part-v)<br>
 [Part VI - monitor your model with OpenScale](https://github.com/FelixAugenstein/cloud-pak-for-data-tutorial-part-vi)

-The first 4 parts of this tutorial are based on the [Learning path: Getting started with Watson Studio](https://developer.ibm.com/series/learning-path-watson-studio/).
+This Watson OpenScale tutorial is based on the [Learning path: Getting started with Watson OpenScale](https://developer.ibm.com/tutorials/getting-started-with-watson-openscale/).

 <h4>1) CRISP-DM</h4>
 The <b>CR</b>oss <b>I</b>ndustry <b>S</b>tandard <b>P</b>rocess for <b>D</b>ata <b>M</b>ining is a model to display the cycle of a data science project.
 It consists of six phases:<br />